jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Two/index.md

 {{< figure src="OJS_Lightsail_Instance_Bitnami_NodeJS_frontpage.png" title="The Bitnami Node.js introductory front page, seen when accessing the assigned IP address via HTTP on port 80." alt="A screenshot of the welcome page for the Bitnami Node.js AMI." >}}

 Anyway, now that I have confirmed that I can run the OJS in a regular Lightsail container (completely manually, at least), I'll delete it and move on to trying the next approach.

+## The Next Deployment Approach

+To be finished...